spk121/puppybbs/README.md

 Anyway, I e-mailed Tom and asked if I could hack it up and post it on Github, and he said okay.
 And so this is what that is.

+## Organization

+In the *original* directory is the code more or less how I found it.

-So, in the src directory is a version of puppybbs that builds.
+In the *src* directory is a version of puppybbs that builds on Linux.

 Does it work?
 I don't know.
 I'll never have two land lines with which to test it.
 But it does launch so you can get a sense of it.

 Note that the license for all this is non-standard and weird and doesn't really qualify as "free" or "open source" in the modern understanding of